cmu-phil/tetrad-manual-rtd/docs/workflows/manual-exploration.md

 # Manual Exploration: Try Searches Interactively

 Before running systematic **Grid Search** sweeps, it can be useful to explore causal discovery methods interactively.
-Manual exploration helps you build intuition about how algorithms behave, how assumptions matter, and which choices are worth comparing more carefully.
+Manual exploration helps you understand how algorithms behave, how assumptions influence results, and which choices are worth examining more carefully.

-This page shows how to use Tetrad’s **Pipelines** interface to experiment step by step — one algorithm, one parameter setting, one result at a time.
+This page describes how to use Tetrad’s **Pipelines** interface to experiment step by step — one algorithm, one parameter setting, and one result at a time.

 > Manual exploration is optional.
-> Many users can go directly to Grid Search, but this stage can be helpful for developing intuition and confidence.
+> Many users can proceed directly to Grid Search, but this stage can be helpful for building intuition and confidence.

 ---

-## Why Do Manual Exploration?
+## Why Use Manual Exploration?

 Manual exploration can be helpful for: